Visiting Associate Professor of Law

 Chertok’s prior academic appointments have included being Assistant and then Associate Professor of Law at Peking University School of Transnational Law in Shenzhen, China and Visiting Assistant Professor of Law at Penn State Law School (University Park).

 Prior to transitioning into legal academia, Chertok worked as a securities regulation and private equity associate at two multi-national law firms, most recently at Morrison & Foerster in San Francisco, California.

 In law school and during private practice, Chertok was very active in many pro bono matters, on behalf of indigent individuals and large non-profit corporations.
-The State Bar of California awarded him the Manual Award for his pro bono work.
+The State Bar of California awarded him the Manuel Award for his pro bono work.